codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

 toc: true
 ---

 Manage external clusters in CSDP by registering them to provisioned runtimes.
-Instead of having a runtime per cluster, manage multiple clusters through a single runtime with the spoke-and-hub method.
+Instead of having a single cluster for a runtime, manage multiple clusters through a single runtim.

 When you add an external cluster to a provisioned runtime, the cluster is registered as a managed cluster.
 A managed cluster is treated as any other managed K8s resource, meaning that you can monitor its health and sync status, deploy applications on the cluster and view information in the Applications dashboard, and remove the cluster from the runtime's managed list.